arpitbbhayani/articles/blogs/bitcask.md

 # Operations on Bitcask

-Now that we have seen the overall design and components of Bitcask, we can jump into understanding the operations that it supports and how each one is implemented.
+Now that we have seen the overall design and components of Bitcask, we can jump into exploring the operations that it supports and details of their implementations.

 ### Putting a new Key Value